vertica/VerticaPy/docs/source/user_guide_data_preparation_features_engineering.rst

 =====================

 While preparing our data, we need to think constantly about the most suitable features we can use to achieve our overall goals.

 Features engineering makes use of many techniques - too many to go over in this short lesson.
 We'll focus on the most popular ones.

 Customized Features Engineering
 --------------------------------

 To build a customized feature, you can use the :py:func:`~verticapy.vDataFrame.eval` method of the :py:mod:`~verticapy.vDataFrame`.
-Let's look at an example with the well-known 'Titanic' dataset.
+Let's look at an example with the well-known ``titanic`` dataset.

 .. code-block:: python